John Jackson (English boxer): Early life and early boxing career

 Shortly afterwards, on 9 June 1788, Jackson fought his first prizefight against William Fewterel of Birmingham.
 The location was Smitham Bottom (currently Coulsdon on the outskirts of Greater London).
 Fewterel was considered a formidable opponent, with 18 previous victories to his name.
-A near contemporary account of the fight records as follows:Fewterel was a man of extremely great bulk, so much so, that at first setting to it was doubted whether Jackson would be able to knock him down, but this he never failed to do, whenever he could make good his blows.
-The contest lasted an hour and seven minutes, its decision being very much procrastinated by Fewterel's frequently falling without a blow, and when down, remaining so long on the floor, as often to require the interposition of the umpires to remind the seconds of time [i.e. to remind them that a fallen fighter had 30 seconds to get up and continue the fight].
-Fewterel, however, gave up the contest, and Major Hanger, by command of the Prince of Wales, who was present, gave Jackson a present of a banknote.'The well-known caricaturist and printmaker James Gillray was also present at the fight and made it the subject of a popular print of the day.
+A near contemporary account of the fight records as follows:

+Fewterel was a man of extremely great bulk, so much so, that at first setting to it was doubted whether Jackson would be able to knock him down, but this he never failed to do, whenever he could make good his blows.
+The contest lasted an hour and seven minutes, its decision being very much procrastinated by Fewterel's frequently falling without a blow, and when down, remaining so log on the floor, as often to require the interposition of the umpires to remind the seconds of time [i.e. to remind them that a fallen fighter had 30 seconds to get up and continue the fight].
+Fewterel, however, gave up the contest, and Major Hanger, by command of the Prince of Wales, who was present, gave Jackson a present of a banknote.

+The well-known caricaturist and printmaker James Gillray was also present at the fight and made it the subject of a popular print of the day.

 In Jackson's second prizefight he faced George 'The Brewer' Ingleston on 12 March 1789 at the Swan-yard, Ingatestone, Essex.
 Ingleston had been instructed in pugilism by the champion of the day, Tom Johnson, and was a taller man than Jackson, standing at over six foot.
 He was said to have 'fought slowly but struck very hard'.
-The contemporary report of the fight ran as follows:At first setting to, betting was even; Jackson gave the first knockdown blow, and before the fourth round odds changed to seven to four in his favour, when, from the stage being wetted by rain, Jackson slipped down, dislocated his ankle and broke the small bone of his leg; in consequence of this unfortunate accident, he was obliged to give in, and the Brewer was declared victorious.

-Jackson is recorded as having offered to be strapped to a chair to continue the contest, if Ingleston would agree also to fight seated in a chair.
+The contemporary report of the fight ran as follows:At first setting to, betting was even; Jackson gave the first knockdown blow, and before the fourth round odds changed to seven to four in his favour, when, from the stage being wetted by rain, Jackson slipped down, dislocated his ankle and broke the small bone of his leg; in consequence of this unfortunate accident, he was obliged to give in, and the Brewer was declared victorious.Jackson is recorded as having offered to be strapped to a chair to continue the contest, if Ingleston would agree also to fight seated in a chair.
 Ingleston, however, refused.

 For the following six years Jackson fought no further prizefights and may be presumed to have continued to work in the family business as a builder, and as an artist's model.
 He seems to have remained in prizefighting circles during this period, however, and to have been well connected and held in rather high esteem.
-He worked as bottle-holder for Richard Humphries in his 1790 bout vs Daniel Mendoza, and performed the same service for Bill Warr in his unsuccesful 1792 championship bout against Mendoza.
+He worked as bottle-holder for Richard Humphries in his 1790 bout vs Daniel Mendoza, and performed the same service for Bill Warr in his bout against Mendoza.